-Now much less common, maybe between 2 to 5% of coarctations
+Now much less common, maybe between 2% to 5% of coarctations

-occur proximal to the ductus arteriosus,
+occur proximal to the ductus arteriosus

-and these, not surprisingly are called preductal coarctations of the aorta.
+and these, not surprisingly, are called pre- ductal coarctations of the aorta.

 In this case, we've got a constriction of the aorta but distal to that we have the ductus arteriosus.

 Because the pressure in that distal portion of the aorta is so low,

-the ductus arteriosus stays open,
+the ductus arteriosus stays open

-and it's gonna take poorly oxygenated blood,
+and it's gonna take poorly oxygenated blood from the pulmonary circuit

 that's trying to get to the lungs and spill into the descending thoracic aorta.

-That's going to be, out getting fresh blood from the aortic arch.
+but not in the upper limb, that's going to be getting fresh blood from the aortic arch.

-are gonna show cyanosis in any vessel that is distal to the coarctation.
+are gonna show cyanosis in any vessel that is distal to the coarctation

-And that is important because the coarctation
+and that's important because the coarctation

 doesn't always leave all the subclavian and carotid arteries unaffected.

-my left common carotid and left subclavian artery,
+If I have coarctation that occurs between my left common carotid and left subclavian artery,

 I'm gonna have good reddish perfusion of my head and neck,

 If that coarctation happens between the right brachiocephalic trunk

-and the left common carotid artery, I may have one sided cyanosis of the head and neck,
+and the left common carotid artery, I may have one-sided cyanosis of the head and neck,

 cyanosis of the left upper limb but unaffected right upper limb

 So remember that the position of the coarctation can determine

-So it's typically evident, right after birth, if these are present,
+so it's typically evident right after birth if these are present,

 that cyanosis will be noted right away as opposed to a post-ductal coarctation

 which may only become notable as the patient gets older and becomes more active.